-- If you use Photo RAW as a standalone application, you can click on any module to go to that module. - If you access Photo RAW from within Photoshop, Photoshop Elements, or Apple Photos, only the Edit module is available; the other modules will be disabled.
-You can move freely between the different tabs in Edit when in this mode, can create layers.
-You can also print, share or export the current image from within Photo RAW.
+- If you use Photo RAW as a standalone application, you can click on any module to go to that module. - If you access Photo RAW from within Photoshop, Photoshop Elements, or Apple Photos, you will be working solely within the Edit module; the other modules will be disabled.
+You can move freely between the different tabs in Edit when in this mode, can create layers, and you can also print, share or export the current image from within Photo RAW. - If you access Photo RAW from within Lightroom Classic CC, you will only be able to use the module chosen from within Lightroom: either the Edit module (including the Develop, Effects, Portrait, and Local Adjustments tabs), or Resize.
+You can, however, still print, export or share the current image.

-Edit